 The goal of this course is to provide an in depth understanding of the fundamental problems in the area of integration of Mobile Devices into Enterprise Systems and study the existing and proposed solutions for these problems from both research and development perspective.
 This course will introduce students to mobile computing and mobile application development.
 Topics covered include: mobile and wireless environment; mobile device technology; mobile computing architecture and protocols; mobile computing security; and applications in wireless and mobile computing, including distribution applications, mobile middleware, mobile information and database access, mobile multimedia, remote execution, user interface and user experience.
 Students will be expected to learn at least one mobile application development framework (Android) and use it to implement their assignments and course project.

 This course will outline the major aspects of outsourcing with a focus on IT.
 It will explore the conditions in which outsourcing makes sense and conditions where short term cost gains are offset by long term systemic issues.
 The costs of outsourcing may outweigh the benefits, if outsourcing activities are not effectively managed.
 The course will introduce students to IT outsourcing and why do companies choose to outsource IT functions.
 Furthermore, the course will discuss the challenges of managing IT outsourcing and managing IT vendor relationships.
 Techniques which increase IT outsourcing success for both clients and vendors will be discussed.

 Interoperability Systems (13756):

 System Interoperability course covers the ability of diverse systems and organizations to work together (inter-operate).
-It set a broad frame work on the services which allow for information exchange with heterogeneous systems takes into account social, political, and organizational factors that impact system to system performance.
+It sets a broad framework on the services, which allows for information exchange with heterogeneous systems takes into account social, political, and organizational factors that impact system to system performance.

 Special Topics in Enterprise System Engineering (13786):